Have you ever seen a crested gecko – perhaps even yours – hanging upside down on their

 Is Floppy Tail Syndrome Reversible?

 If your crested gecko already suffers from floppy tail syndrome, you’re probably wondering whether there’s anything you can do to reverse it, especially if the tail flops back a full 90-degrees or is causing them other health complications.

 The bad news is that it cannot be reversed, especially if it’s already progressed to where your crestie is battling with defecation, etc.

 However, if you catch it early enough, you can manage it so that it doesn’t get any worse.
-Do this by following the steps that we’ve given above regarding the tank setup, handling, and diet.
+Do this by following the steps that we’ve given above regarding the

 Note!
 If your crested gecko is in any distress, take them to the vet immediately.
 Don’t try to “fix” floppy tail syndrome on your own.